7ruedzn/wsl/readme.md

 ```

 ## Nerd font
-1. Install the Jetbrains Nerd font on this link [JetbrainsMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.3.0/JetBrainsMono.zip) and install.
+Download the JetbrainsMono Nerd font on this link [JetbrainsMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.3.0/JetBrainsMono.zip) and install it.

 ## Windows terminal
 Download windows terminal from the microsoft store.
-Open it and paste this settings into your windows terminal settings.
-You can find the settings JSON by right clicking on the down arrow on the top bar -> settings -> open JSON file (at the left bottom of your left side tab).
+Open it and paste the JSON into your windows terminal settings.
+You can find the settings JSON by right clicking on the down arrow on the top bar -> settings -> open JSON file.

 This JSON will set the configurations and themes to your windows terminal.